2015 Ashes series: Leading run-scorers

+Leading wicket-takers

 Aftermath

 The Ashes trophy was presented to England immediately after their defeat in the fifth Test.
 This was criticised by The Guardian's Mike Selvey, who called the ceremony "perhaps the most incongruous champagne shower in history".
 Joe Root was awarded the Compton–Miller Medal for player of the series.

 Australian players Michael Clarke, Chris Rogers, Shane Watson and Brad Haddin retired from Test cricket at the end of the series.
 England moved up to third in the ICC Test Championship (from sixth at the start of the series), but remained behind Australia who stayed in second place.

 Cricket journalists gave a mixed opinion on the quality of the series, praising several good spells of bowling but criticising the poor standard of batting, which was seen as too aggressive and impatient for Test cricket.
 There was also disappointment that none of the matches lasted the full five days, with the result often obvious early on.
 Vic Marks said "by the end of the second day of each match we always knew who was going to win; sometimes that was obvious by the end of the first day; at Nottingham by the first interval".